Novel cluster-algebraic letters for 5- and 6-point QCD processes: Kinematics

 Summarising the lessons of the entire section, $n$ momentum twistors modded out by an additional, appropriately chosen $2k$ shift symmetries of the form \be \quad Z_{i} \rightarrow Z_{i} +\mu_{\pm i} Z_{i\pm 1}\, , \ee may equally well describe \begin{enumerate} \item $(n-k)$-point $k$-mass DCI kinematics, $k\ge 0$\,, \item $(n-k-1)$-point $(k-1)$-mass LI kinematics, $k\ge 1$. \end{enumerate} As a consistency check, we note that in all cases the number of independent, dimensionsless variables is \be 3n-15-2k=3(n-k)-15+k=3(n-k-1)-11+(k-1)\,, \ee in agreement with the degree of freedom counts we did in the previous sections, see e.g. eq.~\eqref{eq:Mandelstam__indep_count} and below it.

 We close this subsection by describing how one can gauge-fix these symmetries in practice, in order to construct non-redundant momentum twistor parametrisations for each kinematic configuration: One starts from a generic $4\times n$ momentum twistor matrix $\mathbf{Z}$ of eq.~\eqref{eq:momtwistmat} and applies \begin{enumerate} \item $GL(4)$ transformations, acting as invertible $4\times 4$ matrices $g$ from the left, \item $GL(1)$ rescalings of the momentum twistors, acting from the right as $D=\text{diag}(d_1,\ldots,d_n)$ invertible diagonal matrices with a single $d_i$ set to one, \item Shift symmetries~\eqref{eq:Z_shift}, also encoded by matrices $h$ acting on the right, which only differ from the identity by elements $h_{i\;i+1}$ or $h_{i+1\;i}$, with indices cyclically identified, \end{enumerate} consecutively, in order to set $n+15+2k$ components of $\mathbf{Z}$ to constant values.
 For example, $GL(4)$ transformations allow us to set any four columns of $\mathbf{Z}$ to the identity matrix, say the first four. $GL(1)$ rescalings combined with residual $GL(4)$ transformations $g=\text{diag}(d^{-1}_1,\ldots,d_4^{-1})$ that do not alter the identity matrix can then be used to set another $n-1$ components to nonzero constants such as $\pm 1$.
-A particular choice, closely related to the web-parameterisation~\cite{Speyer2005} in terms of cluster variables, is \be \left( \,, \right) \ee and of course any permutation of the columns is also an equally valid parameterisation.
+A particular choice, closely related to the web-parameterisation~\cite{Speyer2005} in terms of cluster variables, is \be \left(